 Paid parental leave has stepped into the spotlight as an essential employee benefit.
 Currently, only 48 percent of workers in the service industry receive paid sick leave, according to the U.S. Labor Department.
 Even fewer receive paid parental leave.
 However, several restaurant companies have been quick to jump on board the parental leave wagon and change the direction of the industry.

 Professional development has also begun to emerge as a more desirable benefit.
 Fortunately, professional development in the workplace is rewarding to employers and employees alike.
-And, it turns out there are a number of development resources that operators have at their disposal.
+And, it turns out there are several development resources that operators have at their disposal.

 DiscoverLink, for example, is a learning management system designed for the hospitality industry.
 It incorporates crucial training and development classes in an e-learning platform to ensure all employees have the expertise they need to succeed.
-Likewise, the National Restaurant Association offers a number of professional development opportunities.
-The ServSafe program for foodservice employees “leads the way in providing comprehensive educational materials to the restaurant industry through face-to-face and online instruction.”
+Likewise, the National Restaurant Association offers several professional development opportunities.
+The ServSafe program for food service employees “leads the way in providing comprehensive educational materials to the restaurant industry through face-to-face and online instruction.”